“A ship in harbour is safe, but that is not what ships are built for.” — John A. Shedd

 Do you use an anchor when you meditate?
 If so, do you use it all the time, or just when you feel like it’s required?
 Does the idea of sailing through your mind scare or excite you?
 Let me know in the comments below.
 I’d love to hear your thoughts.

-And if you’d like to try out an anchor-free meditation, give this meditation on finding your focus, or this one on finding your meditation mojo are both good places to start.
+And if you’d like to try out an anchor-free meditation, this meditation on finding your focus, or this one on finding your meditation mojo are both good places to start.

 Time for a book I think Matt.
 You write so beautifully and give much needed clarity.
 Thank-you for all the time you put into you posts.
 Warm regards, Majella